tosch/ruote-on-rails/README.markdown

 Run
 ---

-In one terminal, start the Rails server itself:
     $ rails server
-In another terminal, start the RuoteKit worker process:
-    $ rake ruote:run_worker

 Browse to http://localhost:3000/_ruote and you'll see there are no running processes.
 You could change that using the "Launch process" link ;-)

-See below for why you have to start a separate worker process and how to change that.

 Using Ruote from within Rails